tramitit/guides/en/portugal/request_for_birth_certificate.md

 ---
-title: "Request for Birth Certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: ""
+- Portugal
+date: '2024-06-07'
-description: "A step-by-step guide on how to request a birth certificate in Portugal."
+description: Learn how to get a birth certificate in Portugal - requirements, process, and options.
+Connect with local offices or use online services for convenience.
 draft: false
+meta_title: 'Obtaining a Birth Certificate in Portugal: Procedure & Providers'
+title: 'Obtaining a Birth Certificate in Portugal: Procedure & Providers'
-translationKey: "portugal-request_for_birth_certificate"
+translationKey: portugal-request_for_birth_certificate
 ---

 ## Description
 ### What is it?